uidaholib/get-git/3workflow.md

 Clone will download a full copy of the repository to your local machine and record its origin on GitHub.
 This ensures there is a connection so you can `push` your changes to GitHub or `fetch` updates.
-Your clone has the complete history stored in the hidden `.git` hidden directory.
+Your clone has the complete history stored in the hidden `.git` directory.

 ## git status